drewkerrigan/riak-ruby-ledger/README.md

 CRDT PNCounters (two GCounters) such as Riak Counters are non-idempotent, and store nothing about a counter transaction other than the final value.
 As such it doesn't make sense to use them to store any counter that needs to be accurate.

 #### Entire Transaction History
 Another approach would be to use a CRDT GSet to store the entire set of transactions, and calculate the current value from the unique list of transaction ids.
-While accurate, this isn't feasible for many use cases do the space it consumes.
+While accurate, this isn't feasible for many use cases due to the space it consumes.

 #### Tunable Transaction History
 By allowing clients to set how many transactions to keep in the counter object as well as set a retry policy on the Riak actions performed on the counter, a good balance can be achieved.
 The `Riak::Ledger` class in this gem can be instantiated with the following options: